PLNech/workshop-algolia-zenika/Instructions.md

   - Your Admin API Key (for creating/modifying/deleting data)
   - Your Search-only API Key (for searching in your front-end)

-# Step 1: From JSON to Algolia index
+# Step 1: From JSON to Algolia
+> Load the data and push it in an Algolia index

 - Take `articles.json` and load it in your code
 <details>